rotki/rotki/docs/api.rst

       This endpoint can also be queried asynchronously by using ``"async_query": true``

-   Doing a PUT on the the blockchains endpoint with a specific blockchain URL and a list of account data in the json data will add these accounts to the tracked accounts for the given blockchain and the current user.
-The updated balances after the account additions are returned.
+   Doing a PUT on the blockchains endpoint with a specific blockchain URL and a list of account data in the json data will add these accounts to the tracked accounts for the given blockchain and the current user.
+A list of accounts that are in rotki is returned.
    If one of the given accounts to add is invalid the entire request will fail.